 Here are three things to keep in mind as you seek to grow spiritually:

 - Discipleship is a journey.
 Don’t expect to fulfill your quest to become a true disciple of Jesus Christ in a day, a month, or even a year.
 Discipleship is a life-long journey that will carry you into your old age.
 Regardless of how old you are, you will always be growing and maturing in your Christian walk until you enter into God’s eternal rest.

 - Discipleship is accomplished in community.
 The Bible clearly describes the type of biblical community we desire here at First Family in the second chapter of Acts.
 Biblical community is rooted in small groups and in large group worship.
-Through your Lighthouse, the weekend worship, and your own individual quiet time, you will see spiritual growth and fruit.
+Through your small group, the weekend worship, and your own individual quiet time, you will see spiritual growth and fruit.
 Discipleship cannot be accomplished in isolation.